-“Do lots of experiments.”
+“Perform lots of experiments.”

 That was when all three shared a smile.
 They proceeded to buy each other drinks and food for the remainder of the night, collectively emptying their pockets.
 Discussions of how to refill them in the lower levels of Rinlatour turned into a scheme where they could each play a part.
-When Rob called them out, still sweating from their scientific rigor, they were about to engage in their scheme once more.
+When Rob called them out, still sweating from their scientific rigor, they were about to engage in that scheme once more.

 The trio returned to the center of the bustling village and scouted out a new location outside the shop of a bell maker.
 Skuldug tore up some of the street, twisted it in an act of hand folduction, licked the seams to keep it tight, and then placed the resulting bucket at Rob’s feet.
 The Captain then waved his friends away so they could blend into the crowd.